Cristanne Miller

 Cristanne Miller (born 1953) received her PhD in 1980 from the University of Chicago, and was for many years the W.M.
 Keck Distinguished Service Professor at Pomona College.
 Since 2006 she has taught at the University at Buffalo in New York, where she is SUNY Distinguished Professor and Edward H. Butler Professor of English.
+She is the author of a number of books whose subjects include Emily Dickinson, Marianne Moore, and modernism.

+Writing

+Emily Dickinson

-Miller established her reputation as a foremost scholar of Emily Dickinson with the publication in 1987 of Emily Dickinson: A Poet's Grammar.
-David Porter praised Miller for showing "readers what is actually at stake in this idiosyncratic verse and maps better than anyone to date the links between the grammatical choices and literary identity."
-Tom Paulin's review in the London Review of Books concluded that Cristanne Miller's "densely researched study" offered a "living and contemporary" reading of Dickinson's poems.
-"Miller works from the assumption that Dickinson sees herself 'oppositionally, defining her position in the world negatively, by distance from some social construct or law'.
+Miller established herself as a scholar of Emily Dickinson with the publication in 1987 of Emily Dickinson: A Poet's Grammar.
+This was reviewed positively in Nineteenth-Century Literature.
+According to Tom Paulin's review in the London Review of Books, "Miller works from the assumption that Dickinson sees herself 'oppositionally, defining her position in the world negatively, by distance from some social construct or law'.
 And Miller shows how those negations have a constructive role."
 Since 1987, Miller has published several other influential authored or edited books on Dickinson including Reading In Time: Dickinson in the Nineteenth Century (University of Massachusetts Press, 2012) and the monumental edition of Dickinson's poems, Emily Dickinson's Poems: As She Preserved Them (Harvard University Press, 2016).
-She is currently completing a new edition of Dickinson’s complete letters, co-edited with Domhnall Mitchell (Harvard University Press, scheduled for publication 2023).
+She completed a new edition of Dickinson’s complete letters, co-edited with Domhnall Mitchell, published by Harvard University Press in April 2024.